vatsaladagar/draghi-whatever-it-takes-did/README.md

 If you use this code or data, please cite:

-> Dagar, V. (2026). */Did Draghi's 'Whatever It Takes' Speech Compress Sovereign Spreads?
-Evidence from a Continuous-Treatment Event Study Difference-in-Differences./*
+> Dagar, V. (2026). *Did Draghi's 'Whatever It Takes' Speech Compress Sovereign Spreads?
+Evidence from a Continuous-Treatment Event Study Difference-in-Differences.*

 \---